Drewdodds/pm-roadmap-app/README.md

 Local-only prototype that helps Drew (PM for Application + Profiles at RudderStack) score and sequence features pulled from Notion without the noise of the production Notion databases.
-Scoring stays here; final calls are tagged back into Notion by hand.
+Scoring stays here; final calls are tagged back into Notion (today by hand; Sync To Hopper write-back is planned).

 ## Vision / use case